Complete six upper-division credits in BIOL, CHEM, GEOL, or PHYS.

 Specific topical emphasis for this course varies by offering.
 See catalog course descriptions for details.

-Other upper-division special topics courses (ANTH A490) or independent study courses (ANTH A397 or ANTH A497) may be petitioned to satisfy methodological or topical/theoretical course requirements, depending on course content.
+Other upper-division selected topics courses (ANTH A490) or independent study courses (ANTH A397 or ANTH A497) may be petitioned to satisfy methodological or topical/theoretical course requirements, depending on course content.

 A minimum of 120 credits is required for the degree, of which 42 credits must be upper-division.